vn9/Trip-Planner/team/sprint4.md

 #### Completed Epics in Sprint Backlog

 *Describe the solution based on the completed epics and list the epics below.*

-* *#359 User: I want to choose what information is displayed in the itinerary and map: The users are able to see more or less information(latitude, longitude, continent, country, id, etc) with a click on the checkboxes.
-This epic took us a few days to find out how to dynamically generate the itinerary table based on the checked boxes.*
-  *#360 User: I want to plan trips worldwide: The users can now see the world map and we need to draw the travel paths such that it will appear two lines if the differences between two longitudes are greater than 180.*
 *

 #### Incomplete Epics in Sprint Backlog

 *Describe capabilities not included in the release and list the epics below with an explanation.*

-* *#124 All Code Shall Be Clean: Most of the code are not as clean as it could be.
+* *#124 TripCo: All Code Shall Be Clean: Most of the code are not as clean as it could be.
 Most of them are duplicated and we could not find out a good way to refactor them.*
-  *#205 All Code Must Be Tested: Most of the code are untested.
+  *#205 Tripo: All Code Must Be Tested: Most of the code are untested.
 We tried to test along with implement them.
 The back-end is easy to test, but we had a hard time testing the front-end.*
   *#363 User: I want the shortest trips possible: We spent most of the time to modify nearest neighbor algorithm and 2-opt function since our outputs are incorrect.
 We just recently finished modifying these functions; hence, we do not have enough time to implement 3-opt.*